 It’s that time of year again.
 Spring is in the air and Western Australia is alive with a spectacular display of wildflowers.
 The season for flower lovers has hit, and Perth and surrounding areas are covered with more than 12,000 species for your eyes and nose to soak up.
 Continue reading Top spots for flower lovers in Western Australia

 They may not look impressive at first sight, but if you consider that these grey, bubbling blobs are some of the oldest living organisms on earth, they become a lot more interesting.
 Continue reading Stromatolites at Lake Thetis

-Bells Rapids may be best known for being the best vantage spot to watch the annual Avon Descent Race, but it makes for an equally good visit any time of the year.
+Bells Rapids may be best known for being the best vantage spot to watch the annual Avon Descent Race, but it makes for an equally good day trip from Perth any time of the year.

-Located off Great Northern Highway in Brigadoon, Bells Rapids is a lovely spot for a picnic, bush walking and getting a healthy dose of nature.
+Located off Great Northern Highway in Brigadoon, Bells Rapids is a lovely spot for a picnic, bushwalking and getting a healthy dose of nature.
 In season, wildflowers abound such as the Fuchsia Grevillea.
 There are also plenty of kangaroos in the area, as well as an abundance of birds.
-Continue reading Exploring Bells Rapids
+Continue reading A day out at Bells Rapids

 If anyone asks me where to take overseas visitors in Perth, I say John Forrest National Park.

 Not only is this the best place in Perth, if not the state, to get up close and personal with our favourite wildlife, the kangaroos, it also provides the perfect bush escape.